Stellaluciano/Lifemaxxingv2/README.md

-This is a productivity tool based on the foundational theory of CTDP and RSIP.
+I want to build a productivity tool to maximize the density of my life based on the foundational theories of Chained Time-Delay Protocol (CTDP), and Recursive Stabilization Iteration Protocol (RSIP) developed by "Harry Kane".